Mannheim City Airport: Early years

 Aviation in Mannheim started with the airship constructors Schütte-Lanz in 1909.
 Their first airship, called SL 1, lifted off from Mannheim-Rheinau in 1911.
 With the growing importance of airships for military purposes, a new airfield with hangars and barracks was opened in the north of Mannheim, where the Schönau district is located today.
 By the end of World War I, 22 airships had been built in Mannheim.
 In 1922 all hangars had to be demolished, complying with the conditions imposed by the Treaty of Versailles.

 The first commercial airport in Mannheim was founded on May 16, 1925, as Flughafen Mannheim-Heidelberg-Ludwigshafen in the northern district of Sandhofen.
 With its opening Mannheim became part of an important air track, running from north to south and vice versa.
-In the late 1920s and early 1930s Deutsche Aero Lloyd operated cargo and passenger flights from Hamburg to Zurich stopping in Mannheim.
+In the late 1920s and early 1930s Deutsche Aero Lloyd operated cargo and passenger flights from Hamburg to Zürich stopping in Mannheim.
 Balair from Switzerland flew between Geneva and Amsterdam via Basel, Mannheim, Frankfurt and Essen.
-Badisch-Pfälzische Luftverkehrs A.G operated the black forest route to Konstanz, via Karlsruhe, Baden Baden and Villingen.
+Badisch-Pfälzische Luftverkehrs A.G operated the Black Forest route to Konstanz, via Karlsruhe, Baden Baden and Villingen.